-Waterford-Halfmoon Jr./Sr. High School Code of Responsibilities and Rights 2021-2022
+Waterford-Halfmoon Jr./Sr. High School

+Code of Responsibilities and Rights 2022-2023

-This is an abbreviated version of Waterford-Halfmoon Union Free School District's "Code of Conduct."
-The Code in its entirety is available from individual building administrators.
+This is an abbreviated version of Waterford-Halfmoon Union Free School District's "Code of Conduct".

 Introduction

 The Board of Education, in support of the aims of public education, believes that student behavior shall reflect the standards of good citizenship expected of members of a democratic society.
 Self-discipline is one of the immediate important goals of education and its inculcation and practice are of great concern to the Board.
 Students shall be expected to conduct themselves in keeping with their level of maturity, acting with due regards to constituted authority.
 This includes conformity to school rules and regulations.